jakubsvehla/github-explorer/README.md

 Github Explorer requires Ruby 1.9.2+, PostgreSQL and Redis.

-And you need to [register you application][register] before getting started to get a client id and client secret.
+You also need to [register your application][register] before getting started to get a client id and client secret.

     $ bundle install